florianstancioiu/weather-app/README.md

 - [How to make a test that will wait 5 seconds before check element appearance (React testing lib)](https://stackoverflow.com/a/70881371/12159189) - This helped me wait for a timer in test files
 - [Mocking Fetch And Network Requests With Vitest](https://stevekinney.com/courses/testing/mocking-fetch-and-network-requests) - This helped me mock fetch
 - [How to "mock" navigator.geolocation in a React Jest Test](https://stackoverflow.com/a/67019816/12159189) - This helped me mock navigator.geolocation
+- [Using secrets in GitHub Actions](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) - I learned how to use secret keys in Github Actions

 ## Author